 Child Abuse and Family Violence

-If a parent is convicted of child abuse or an offense involving family violence, or an order of deferred adjudication is entered against the parent, this is a change of circumstances warranting modification of the order.
+A parent’s conviction for child abuse or family violence-related offense, or an order of deferred adjudication against the parent, constitutes a change of circumstances justifying order modification.

 Limitations on Modification

 Children need a stable environment.
 The State of Texas discourages too many changes to the child’s primary residence.
-Courts will usually deny a motion to modify the custody arrangement if the motion is filed within a year of a modification to the child custody order.
+Courts typically reject motions to alter custody arrangements filed within a year of a previous custody order modification.
 However, the court will allow for the second modification if: